varnish/Varnish-Book/varnish_book.rst

 - Use packages provided by varnish-cache.org

+.. table 2

-.. csv-table:: Different Locations of the Varnish Configuration File
+.. csv-table:: Table :counter:`tables`: Different Locations of the Varnish Configuration File
    :name: Different Locations of the Varnish Configuration File
    :delim: ;
    :header-rows: 2